Skip to main content

 A spouse’s health information is legally classified as the employee’s genetic information, forming the basis for GINA’s protections.

 This principle directly influences how employers can structure these programs.
-Any request for a spouse’s is, by extension, a request for the employee’s genetic data.
+Any request for a spouse’s health information is, by extension, a request for the employee’s genetic data.
 Therefore, the program must be entirely voluntary.
-This requirement of is the bedrock of GINA’s application to spousal wellness plans.
+This requirement of voluntary participation is the bedrock of GINA’s application to spousal wellness plans.
 It ensures that a spouse’s choice to share personal health details is made freely, with full awareness, and without any form of coercion or penalty against the employee.

 The validation of your personal health journey is central to this legal structure.
 It recognizes that true wellness arises from empowerment and trust, which can only be built in an environment free from the threat of penalty.
 By defining a spouse’s health status as your genetic information, GINA extends a shield of privacy around your family unit, allowing for a more open and honest engagement with preventative health measures offered through the workplace.